kurkale6ka/bash-cd/README.markdown

 `c sr li` will ensure you don't end up in `/usr/share/lib` if it has a higher score!

-As an additional bonus you have the possibility to create a named bookmark by typing `cb bookmark` while in the desired location
+As an additional bonus you have the possibility to create a named bookmark (_no spaces allowed) by typing `cb bookmark` while in the desired location

 Example:
 ```